 It was the first of 25 appearances he made that season in the no 3 role that was normally Pritchard’s, including an unbroken post-Christmas run of nearly four months that took in big FA Cup ties against Manchester City twice and Liverpool.

-Given his upbringing on the Wirral, it is easy to imagine the 2-1 defeat at Anfield being painful for him, with a League trip to the venue a few weeks earlier bringing him and his colleagues the satisfaction of a 1-1 draw.
+Given his upbringing in the north-west, it is easy to imagine the 2-1 defeat at Anfield being painful for him but a League trip to the venue a few weeks earlier brought he and his colleagues the satisfaction of a 1-1 draw.

 But son Glenn, who was born in 1954, sheds a surprise light on family loyalties.
 “His playing for Wolves had an impact on the wider Gibbons clan, of which there were many members,” he says.
 “Prior to Dad pulling on the gold and black shirt, they were nearly all Baggies fans but the younger generation switched mostly to Wolves as a result of his time there.”

 It would have been nice to report that the relatives had plenty of other sightings of Gibbons in Cullis’s first team.

 Sadly, though, he was confined to three appearances the following season, then one in the historic 1953-54 title-winning campaign – at right-back in a 4-3 home win over Pompey in mid-September.
 And that was that.

 “I think he was somewhat in awe of the players around him and spoke very positively of them,” Glenn added.